 With the Apple M1 Mac mini version, you receive an Apple M1 chip with an 8-core CPU, 8-core GPU, 16-core Neural Engine, 8GB unified memory, 256GB SSD storage, and Gigabit Ethernet.
 Memory (up to 16GB) and storage (up to 2TB) are upgradeable.

 The Intel version arrived in March 2020 with the least expensive model shipping with a 3.0GHz 6-core 8th-generation Intel Core i5 processor with Intel UHD Graphics 630, Turbo Boost up to 4.1GHz, 8GB memory, and 512GB PCIe-based SSD storage.
 You can upgrade the processor, memory (to 64GB), and storage (to 2TB) by paying extra.

 If you're looking at a Mac mini, you are already aware that you need to add a monitor, keyboard, and mouse.
 In that situation, we recommend upgrading the memory beyond the minimum.
 Ideally, you should start with the more expensive version, if only because you'll get more storage too.

 - Works great with all types of monitors

 - Can get expensive quickly

-No doubt, the Mac Pro (2019) is the best professional-graded computer Apple has ever created.
-Made in the United States, the Mac Pro has been designed for maximum performance, expansion, and configurability.
-It features Xeon processors, an Earth-shattering high-performance memory system, eight PCIe expansion slots, and graphics architecture that supports what Apple calls the world's most powerful graphics card.
-There's also the all-new Apple Afterburner accelerator card that lets you playback as many as three streams of 8K ProRes RAW video simultaneously.
+Made in the United States, the Mac Pro has been designed for maximum performance and expansion.
+It features Intel Xeon processors, an Earth-shattering high-performance memory system, eight PCIe expansion slots, and an Apple Afterburner accelerator card that lets you playback as many as three streams of 8K ProRes RAW video simultaneously.

 - Workstation-class Xeon processors up to 28 cores